Skip to main content

 • used native bridges for file access

-the key idea was simple: don’t try to prevent failure, make recovery predictable
+don't try to prevent failure — make recovery predictable.

 things we intentionally did not solve